Hyperentangled Time-bin and Polarization Quantum Key Distribution: Results

-{To perform a full finite-key optimization for the maximum secret key rate, we simultaneously optimized, via sequential quadratic programming, the mean pairs per pulse, $\mu$ (see Fig.} \ref{fksim}a),{ the HEQKD basis probability, $p$, and the BBM92 parameter estimation ratio, $r$ (see Fig. }\ref{fksim}b),{ using only the first ten terms of Eqn.} \ref{qberest} {due to computational difficulty in evaluating the infinite sums.}
+To perform a full finite-key optimization for the maximum secret key rate, we simultaneously optimized, via sequential quadratic programming~\cite{nocedal2006numerical}, the mean pairs per pulse, $\mu$ (see Fig. \ref{fksim}a), the HEQKD basis probability, $p$, and the BBM92 parameter estimation ratio, $r$ (see Fig. \ref{fksim}b), truncating the infinite sums that implicitly contribute in Eqn. \ref{qberest} at $n=10$ photon pairs per pulse (see Appendix \ref{FKA} for details).
+Since $P_{10}$ pairs is about $10^{-10}$ for $\gamma=0.1$, this truncation negligibly affects our simulations, but makes the simulations significantly easier to calculate and optimize.

-{Because the QBERs in different bases vary significantly for our HEQKD implementation (c.f.
-Fig. }\ref{BBM92HEQKDmu}b) {it is not optimum to use a balanced analysis protocol (i.e., measure in all bases with equal likelihood); instead, in the asymptotic key regime (0-45 dB), one should give preference to bases used for key generation, and in the finite-key regime (45-56 dB) one should give preference to bases used for error-checking so the error estimate is tighter in the finite key analysis (see Fig. }\ref{fksim}b). {Similarly, the optimal parameter estimation ratio for BBM92 is high in the asymptotic key regime and decreases in the finite-key regime since more key is needed for parameter estimation when the raw key length is shorter.
+Because the QBERs~\footnote{For these simulations, we extracted the average instrinsic QBER for each basis combination by applying a linear fit to each curve in Fig. \ref{BBM92HEQKDmu} and then using the y intercept.} in different bases vary significantly for our HEQKD implementation (c.f.
+Fig. \ref{BBM92HEQKDmu}b) it is not optimum to use a balanced analysis protocol (i.e., measure in all bases with equal likelihood); instead, in the asymptotic key regime (corresponding to losses of 0-35 dB), one should give preference to bases used for key generation, while in the finite-key regime ($>35$ dB) one should give more preference to bases used for error-checking, so that the error estimate is tighter in the finite key analysis (see Fig. \ref{fksim}b).
+Similarly, the optimal parameter estimation ratio for BBM92 is high in the asymptotic key regime and decreases in the finite-key regime, since more key is needed for accurate parameter estimation when the raw key length is shorter.

-Optimizing to obtain the longest final key for a long-distance HEQKD implementation, we find the optimal $\mu$ in Fig.} \ref{fksim}a {rises as the loss increases, while for BBM92, $\mu$ decreased.
-We suspect the differing behavior in Fig.} \ref{fksim}a {and the higher average HEQKD QBER (0.07 for $\mu=0.1$) over the average BBM92 QBER (0.036 for $\mu=0.05$) is primarily due to the increased error tolerance of higher dimensional protocols} \cite{NDQKD} {in general, which allows for a higher $\mu$ to be used.
-We think this leads to the 10-dB span in Fig. }\ref{fksim}c {where only HEQKD provides a non-zero secret key rate.